CreativeCodingUtrecht/BirdWatchBot/README.md

 For this workshop you'll need:

 * Raspberry Pi 3B+ or higher with power supply
-* SD card of at least 16GB
+* SD card with a capacity of at least 16GB
 * USB-lavalier microphone.
 Check the [BirdNET-Pi forum](https://github.com/mcguirepr89/BirdNET-Pi/discussions/39 ) for suggestions.
-* Your own laptop to login remotely to the Raspberry Pi
+* Your own laptop to login to the BirdNET-Pi web dashboard and configure it via SSH.

 To work directly with the Raspberry Pi in the workshop space or at home, you'll need:
-* HDMI-monitor
-* HDMI cable for your model Raspberry Pi (either HDMI or Mini-HDMI).
+* HDMI-monitor + HDMI cable for your model Raspberry Pi (either HDMI or Mini-HDMI).
 * USB keyboard

+As an alternative to using an USB keyboard and HDMI screen to configure the BirdNET-Pi, e.g. its WiFi-connection, you can also use a [Adafruit PiUART](https://www.adafruit.com/product/3589).
+A recipe for using a PiUART can be found [here](recipes/pi-uart.md).
+These instructions will assume you're using a screen and keyboard.

 #### Flash your SD card
 Flash your SD card with the latest Raspberry Pi OS Lite (Bookworm, 64-bit).
 Since the BirdNET-Pi will not be connected to a keyboard and screen it typically makes sense to install Raspberry Pi OS Lite (Bookworm, 64-bit).